OM bhram bhreem bhroum sah rahave namah

 The mate, signified by Ketu in 7th-from-Chandra, may have qualities of "mismatch" and oddly peculiar in character.

 1 - fleshly appearance, unique personality

-2 - treasuries of financial wealth + historical values, voice
+2 - hoards of treasury + historical values, voice

 6 litigation accusations addictions pollution